wellingtonscd/wordpress/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * Fixed: Image does not appear in the month view pop-up window.
 * Fixed: Ticketing Beta - Every ticket type dropdown defaults to 1 instead of the actual minimum.
 * Fixed: Ticketing Beta - Ticket Types got misaligned when one ticket is closed.
-* If you want to see the release notes for Add-ons, then please visit [this page](https://time.ly/document/release-notes).

 = Version 2.3.11 =
 * New: Now the calendar is set up automatically when you install the plug-in for the first time